 - You might leave our plan because you have decided that you want to leave.
-Section 2 provides information on ending your membership voluntarily. - There are also limited situations where we are required to end your membership.
-Section 3 tells you about situations when we must end your membership.
+Sections 2 and 3 provide information on ending your membership voluntarily. - There are also limited situations where we are required to end your membership.
+Section 5 tells you about situations when we must end your membership.

-If you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends.
+If you are leaving our plan, our plan must continue to provide your medical care and you will continue to pay your cost share until your membership ends.